vooora/policies-app-backend/README.md

 This Backend has been written in Flask and has been Deployed on [[Render](https://policies-app-backend.onrender.com/)](https://policies-app-backend-nlvo.onrender.com).
 The dataset is the sparkle_schemes directory.

-To run the backend application locally:
+To run the only backend locally:

 First install the `virtualenv` library from PyPI:
 ```